 - The FOR is expected to be one quarter of the fixed overheads for the previous financial year, although the details for calculation are not covered in the CP and the FCA will address this in its subsequent consultation papers.

 - The KFR is entirely new and is a new way of calculating the potential for harm in a firm (including its risk to clients and the market).
 Please refer to the "People are talking about the “K factors”.
 What are these?" question below.

 Although theoretically the KFRs don’t apply to SNI firms.
 In reality, SNIs will need to assess their firm against these metrics to ensure that they remain an SNI.
 This is because the K factor tests are in practice relevant to the thresholds for remaining an SNI.

 The above explains the calculation for what is known as “Pillar 1” capital.
-Firms which are not SNI firms will also have to perform an additional Pillar 2 assessment and this may require them to hold additional capital.
+Firms will also have to perform an additional Pillar 2 assessment and this may require them to hold additional capital.
 Please refer to the "My firm has to prepare an ICAAP (Internal Capital Adequacy Assessment Process).
 Is that being scrapped now?" question below.

 This is a completely new approach to determining the minimum own funds requirement.
 The K-factor capital requirements are essentially a mixture of activity and exposure-based requirements.
 It is intended to reflect harm and is very different from the historic calculations under the old regime.
 For many firms, some of the K factors will not be relevant and the calculation methods are designed to be straightforward.

 The KFR is the sum of each of the K factors that apply to the business of the investment firm.

 Figure 6.1 of the DP sets out the K factors and chapter 6 explains how to calculate them.

 In brief, the K factors are divided into three categories: